-I returned to the USA, and I began developing my show in earnest.
+I returned to the USA and began developing my show earnestly.
 I had some challenging shows, but I grew and succeeded.
-The hard shows are part of the process, and you may – or may not – have a difficult show while you are with me, but someone else will, and it will give you strength – to keep going …
+The hard shows are part of the process, and you may – or may not – have a difficult show while you are at Bootcamp, but someone else will, and it will give you the strength to keep going.

 Stay Informed – Get our messages in your email

 Why is BootCamp only in the summer?

 When schools are out, fairs operate all day and late into the night.
 This means we can get more shows into the day than if we are only at a fair that opens weekday evenings and weekends.
 In addition, fair audiences are often huge and more than willing to participate.
 This makes for successful shows.
 However, sometimes audiences are tiny – and this makes the training real!
 When you do shows that start with under 30 people in the audience, you can do shows for any audience!